 Install ObjectiveFS 6.8 or newer on an EC2 instance in the same region as your S3 bucket.
 Check that the instance type does not have limited network bandwidth for best performance.

 Note: High compaction can use a lot of bandwidth and data transfer cost is free for EC2 in the same region as the S3 bucket.

-noratelimit option is needed for compaction levels 4 and 5.
+noratelimitis needed for compaction levels 4 and 5 to take effect.